git/git.github.io/rev_news/drafts/edition-15.md

 developers to travel to conferences like Git Merge, and may be used in the future to pay Outreachy student stipends.

-The governance of the Git project as part of the SFC is in the hands of Junio Hamano, Shawn Pearce, and Jeff King.
+The governance of the Git project as part of Conservancy is in the hands of Junio Hamano, Shawn Pearce, and Jeff King.
 The main activity of the governance consists in handling trademark issues related to the "Git" trademark that the project owns.